aksiksi/csim/README.md

 - [x] Simulation of digital circuits consisting of basic gates (AND, OR, NAND, NOR, INV, BUF, XOR)
 - [x] Working deductive fault simulator that supports all of the gates above
-- [x] Fully operational PODEM implementation (no support for XOR yet!)
+- [x] Fully operational PODEM implementation (with XOR/XNOR support!)

 ### Build